ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13-Where-the-PHPH-Pebbles-Go/index.md

 "I'll tell you what they'd Think.
 They'd decide that somewhere out in space there is a rich, undiscovered planet full of valuable knowledge and, even better, valuable artifacts.
 Probably a world with a culture much more advanced than their own.
 And they'd try hard to trace the direction from which those meteorites came, and to calculate the distance.
 Then suppose they had some means of transportation in space.

-"That may well be what these new radio waves mean.
+"*That* may well be what these new radio waves mean.
 They may be attempts at communication—if we were foolish enough to respond to them.
 We don't dare to take any chances.

-"So from now on there are going to be swarms and swarms of those meteoroids—and every one of them is going to be a real artifact on its own—a manufactured one, made according to Our specifications, carrying an unmistakable message.
+"So from now on there are going to be swarms and swarms of those meteoroids—and every one of them is going to be a real artifact on its own—a *manufactured* one, made according to Our specifications, carrying an unmistakable message.
 A false one!

 "They will be cunningly constructed from forms of matter injurious to any conceivable variety of life.
 We'll cover them all.
 And they'll be barren of even the most primitive bacteria.
 They will carry in themselves a silent warning: 'Approach the planet from which these come at peril of your instant death ... not matter what kind of being you are!'
 That should save us forever."